medavox/distribackup/docs/report/report.md

     - In the star trek metaphor: the comms officer between this and other ships, AKA external comms/foreign minister
     - manages list of:
         * Seen mirrors, their MAC addresses and current IP address (and possibly another unique identifier)
-        * Last seen and average common uptime
+        * Last seen and average common up-time
         * Also sends heartbeats to all known online mirrors
-* Filesystem Watcher
+* File-System Watcher
-    - Uses inotify on linux & android
+    - Uses inotify on Linux & android
     - Triggers events which start the sync process
 * DHT Manager
     - Talks to and provides a portion of the DHT